getbubblenow/bubble-docs/releases/breakout.md

 #### version 1.0.0
 Break through to a new level of personal data security and Internet experience!
 This will be our expanded beta release.

-*Target Release Date: October 2020*
+*Target Release Date: December 2020*

 ## What to Expect